 Robo Soccer is one of the most famous challenges of TechnoXian, a world robotics championship series.
 Teams of 3 wireless bots chase a ball around a big size arena with the aim to kick more goals than the opponent.
 This game gives the opportunity youngsters to solve robotic challenges and build creative bots while learning science, technology, engineering, and math.
 The most rewarding part of designing bots is that students have fun, work together as a team, and learning occurs as naturally as breathing air

-- 300 Teams to participate in the Robo Soccer Challenge.
+- 200 Teams to participate in Robo Soccer Challenge.

 - INR 175,000 to be awarded to winning teams.

-Eligibility Criteria: Entry is open for all age groups between 12 to 24
+- Eligibility Criteria: Entry open for all age group between 12 to 30

 A match is played by two teams, with each team consisting of 3 bots and one of which may be the keeper.

 - Construct a team of a minimum of 3 and a maximum of 10 members.
 Any institution (School/College/University/Vocational Institution) or group of students (within defined age), may form a team.

 - Register team for the specified competition online on the official technoxian website only.

 - The team has to build wireless controlled 3 bots, out of which one may be the keeper and the rest can be a striker.

 - Prepare a video of 1 minute to 5 minutes (maximum 100MB), showcasing team readiness, creativity, preparing for challenges, or anything to show passion to participate in TechnoXian.
 Share the video either on email at firstname.lastname@example.org (as google drive or We transfer) or WhatsApp at +91 8924934336 mentioning Your Team Registration ID.
 All videos will be uploaded on the TechnoXian YouTube channel.
 The top 5 Maximum views will have special recognition at the tournament.